The answer is yes!

 Your body produces insulin after you eat a carbohydrate-rich meal because it wants to utilize the energy you just consumed.

-Insulin resistance is a state of cellular resistance to insulin which occurs in response to repetitive and repeated carbohydrate (sugar) intake.
+Insulin resistance is a state of cellular resistance to insulin that occurs in response to repetitive and repeated carbohydrate (sugar) intake.

 And that’s when things start to become a problem.

-This leaves it floating around in your bloodstream instead of inside of your cells where you want it.
+This leaves extra sugar floating around in your bloodstream instead of inside your cells where your body wants to put it.

 Hypothyroidism and Blood Sugar